vallafederico/turbo-solid/scripts/sanity-yaml/docs.md

 ```

+# What is this
+I got tired of writing all my Sanity schmeas by hand.
+Tons of objects and validation parameters, a few hours of work every time to get right, THEN I had to go make frontend files and type them accordingly.
+Heavily inspired by (plopjs)[https://www.npmjs.com/package/plop] and built specifically to generate Typesafe frontend files and schemas.

 # Syntax

+## Gotchas
+90% of the syntax is native yaml.
+But we don't have support for native yaml arrays.
+The `[]` was chosen over this for its similarity to typescript (LINK TO THIS) and removing the need for keys in arrays, as Sanity doesn't need them either.

 ## Basics
 The basic structure of schemas within YAML is key/value pairs.
 Keys are field names, and values are field types.